bueler/nla/index.md

 Welcome to the public homepage of **Math F614 Numerical Linear Algebra**, Fall 2023, in the [Dept. of Mathematics and Statistics](http://www.uaf.edu/dms/) at the [University of Alaska Fairbanks](http://www.uaf.edu/).

+If you plan to be present in Fairbanks during the semester, please sign up for the in-person "901" section (crn 75513), and plan to attend lecture in Chapman 107.
+If you are genuinely remote, signing up for the web-based "701" section (crn 75512) is just fine!

 #### Instructor:  [Ed Bueler](http://bueler.github.io/)

 Email me at [elbueler@alaska.edu](mailto:elbueler@alaska.edu).
 I hold [office hours](http://bueler.github.io/OffHrs.htm) in Chapman 306C.